hzeller/beagleg/hardware/README.md

 and install-devicetree-overlay.sh scripts in this directory.

-In order to make things compile, each hardware subdirectory requires files with the following exact names.
+In order to make things compile, each hardware subdirectory requires files with the following exact names:

-   * `beagleg-pin-mapping.h`: mapping of pinheader pins to logical functions.
+   * `beagleg-pin-mapping.h`: mapping of GPIO pins to logical pins (e.g. `MOTOR_1_STEP`).
      As an example, see the BUMPS [beagleg-pin-mapping.h](./BUMPS/beagleg-pin-mapping.h)

    * `pru-io-routines.hp`: a file containing a set of PRU subroutines to set certain values.
-You can write this file yourself or just use the generic version provided in this directory
+You can write this file yourself or just use the generic version provided in this directory:

      ```bash
-     cd hardware  # subdirectory of the beagleg/ toplevel dir
+     cd hardware  # Where this README.md is; subdirectory of the beagleg/ toplevel dir
      cp template-pru-io-routines.hp MyCapeName/pru-io-routines.hp
      ```

-You can enable compilation for your new cape by setting the variable `HARDWARE_TARGET` in the toplevel Makefile to your cape name
+You can enable compilation for your new cape by setting the variable `HARDWARE_TARGET` in the toplevel Makefile to your cape name:

      HARDWARE_TARGET=MyCapeName